SymptomsBy Mayo Clinic staff

-A hemangioma, which is sometimes referred to as infantile hemangioma, may be present at birth but more often appears during the first several weeks of life.
-It starts out as a flat red mark anywhere on the body, most often on the face, scalp or back of the neck.
+A hemangioma may be present at birth, but more often appears during the first several months of life.
+It starts out as a flat red mark anywhere on the body, most often on the face, scalp, chest or back.
 Usually a child has only one mark, but some children may have more than one, particularly if they're part of a multiple birth.

-During your child's first year, the red mark becomes a spongy mass that protrudes from the skin — often growing rapidly to 2 or 3 inches (about 5 to 7.6 centimeters) in diameter.
-The hemangioma then stops growing and enters a rest phase.
-Eventually, it begins to slowly disappear.
+During your child's first year, the red mark grows rapidly and becomes a spongy mass that protrudes from the skin.
+The hemangioma then enters a rest phase and, eventually, it begins to slowly disappear.